oroinc/documentation/user_guide/video_grid_filters.rst

 =======================

 OroCRM grid filters are conditions that define what records shall be displayed on a grid.
-Detailed documentation on the subject is available in the corresponding :ref:section `<user-guide-ui-components-grids>` of the OroCRM UI Elements guide.
+Detailed documentation on the subject is available in the corresponding :ref:`section <user-guide-ui-components-grids>` of the OroCRM UI Elements guide.

 This video guide will walk you through main cases of the grid filter usage.